Scarabaeus1031/NEXAH/NAVIGATOR/symbolic_layer/NEXAH_SYMBOLIC_NOTATION.md

 This notation emerges directly from visual and dynamical observations and serves as operational language for navigation and controlled transitions in NEXAH.

+---

+## Key Operators & Dynamics

+**12-fold Operator**

+Observed rotational symmetry arising from the primal pattern **2-1-3**:

+- 2 → mirror / doubling (visible in 404 → 808 → 1616 sequence)
+- 1 → regulator on the Elastic Axis (Critical Line)
+- 3 → three-directional flow (Water–Mercury–Ferro / Triple Spiral)

+This produces **2 × 2 × 3 = 12** as the fundamental rotational symmetry around the Elastic Axis.

+- 6 + 6 → the two symmetric halves on either side of the axis
+- +1 → the central regulator (Gauss as Handle)
+- 69 → symbolic mirror notation of the balanced pairs (6 ↔ 9) around the Critical Line

+The 12-fold Operator generates self-folding and predictable periodic behaviour.
+It connects directly to the next prime **13 (= 12 + 1)** as the structural “step beyond” the rotational symmetry.

+This pattern is consistently observed in the Root Cube and aligns with the Euler–Riemann–Ramanujan Trinity configuration.

+---
 **NEXAH**
 Structure becomes visible.
 The Critical Line becomes navigable.